 We also offer membership of the Local Government contributory pension scheme.

-Closing Date: There is no set closing date for this advert.
-We’ll be reviewing CVs on a fortnightly basis until all vacancies are filled.
+Closing Date: Sunday 11 August 2019.
 We will contact you by email to let you know if you have been shortlisted or not.

 Richmond and Wandsworth Councils are committed to making our recruitment practices as inclusive as possible for everyone.
 We are committed to promoting equality and diversity and developing a culture that values differences, recognising that employees from a variety of backgrounds bring important and positive contributions to the Councils and can improve the way we deliver services.

 We are pleased to be a Disability Confident employer.

 This post is exempted under the Rehabilitation of Offenders Act 1974 and as such appointment to this post will be conditional upon the receipt of a satisfactory response to a check of police records via Disclosure and Barring Service (DBS).
 The Disclosure and Barring Service (DBS) helps employers make safer recruitment decisions and prevent unsuitable people from working with vulnerable groups, including children.
 It replaces the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA).